 Most neurogenetic disorders do not have specific treatments or cures.
 Making a precise diagnosis is important to understand the underlying cause so that future treatments can be offered, when they become available.
-Understanding the diagnosis allows doctors at Children’s Hospital Colorado to focus on ensuring the best possible quality of life for our patients.
+In addition, knowing the diagnosis can help to counsel families about future children.
+Understanding the diagnosis allows doctors at Children's Colorado to focus on ensuring the best possible quality of life for our patients.

-Why choose Children’s Hospital Colorado for a neurogenetic evaluation?
+Why choose Children's Colorado for a neurogenetic evaluation?

 Parents choose our Neurogenetics Diagnostic Clinic because of the level of expertise, professionalism and care shown by our clinicians.
 At Children's Colorado, we provide leading-edge diagnostic technology alongside expert healthcare providers who are uniquely trained in caring for kids and their families.

 We also offer opportunities for patients who meet specific requirements to participate in research with the goal of improving diagnosis and treatments for these complicated conditions.

 The Children's Colorado Neurogenetics Diagnostic Clinic was formed in 2011.
 We work with patients who have brain malformations, intractable (uncontrollable) epilepsy or progressive neurodegenerative disorders.

 Our multidisciplinary team is comprised of board-certified genetic counselors, clinical geneticists and pediatric neurologists.

 Your visit to the Neurogenetics Diagnostic Clinic

 Before your appointment, the counselors and physicians in the Neurogenetics Diagnostic Clinic will review your child's medical records.
 At the start of your appointment, you will meet with a genetic counselor who will review your child's medical history in order to confirm accuracy of information and collect other medical information.